-Click the Edit link in the Action column next to the outlet to be configured.
+Click on the Edit link in the Action column next to the outlet to be configured.

-On the subsequent Outlets edit page, type a descriptive name.
+On the subsequent Outlet Edit page, enter a descriptive name.
 Up to 24 alphanumeric and other typed characters (ASCII 33 to 126 decimal) are allowed; spaces are not allowed.
 Click Apply.